IainWinter/WinterFramework/README.md

 		World* world = app.CreateWorld();
 		world->CreateSystem<ExampleSystem>();

-		// Binding axies to keyboard and controller inputs from SDL
+		// Binding axes to keyboard and controller inputs from SDL

 		// Create an axis for the left joystick